The Constitution of the

 i) Notification

 An Extraordinary General Meeting may be convened at any time by Council.
 Notice of such a meeting shall be posted to every member at least 21 days before the meeting, specifying the business to be discussed.
 No other business may be discussed at an EGM.
-Upon request for an EGM to the secretary from a minimum of 5 members, all members shall be balloted as to whether or not such an EGM shall be held.
-If a majority of those replying request such an EGM then the Secretary shall arrange for it to be held within 21 days.
+Upon request for an EGM to the secretary from a minimum of 5 members, all members shall be balloted as to whether such an EGM shall be held.
+If a majority of those replying request such an EGM, then the Secretary shall arrange for it to be held within 21 days.

 ii) Voting